insight-platform/Savant/README.md

-# Savant: Supercharged Video Analytics Framework With Batteries Included
+# Savant: Supercharged Computer Vision and Video Analytics Framework on DeepStream

 :star: Star us on GitHub — it motivates us a lot and helps the project become more visible to developers.

 Savant is an open-source, high-level framework for building real-time, streaming, highly efficient multimedia AI applications on the Nvidia stack.
-It makes it possible to develop dynamic, fault-tolerant inference pipelines that utilize the best Nvidia approaches for data center and edge accelerators very quickly.
+It helps to develop dynamic, fault-tolerant inference pipelines that utilize the best Nvidia approaches for data center and edge accelerators.

+Savant is built on DeepStream and provides a high-level abstraction layer for building inference pipelines.
+It is designed to be easy to use, flexible, and scalable.
+It is a great choice for building smart CV and video analytics applications for cities, retail, manufacturing, and more.

 [![discord](https://user-images.githubusercontent.com/15047882/229273271-d033e597-06d3-4aeb-b93d-1217e95ca07e.png)](https://discord.gg/KVAfGBsZGd)